Canine Wilderness Emergency First Aid

-The Wilderness First Aid for Dogs course is for outdoor enthusiasts who like to take their dogs on their adventures where access to emergency veterinary care is unavailable
+The Canine Wilderness Emergency First Aid course is for outdoor enthusiasts who like to take their dogs on their adventures where access to emergency veterinary care is unavailable.

 Our company is a member of the Wilderness Education Association

 A copy of our full color Wilderness First Aid for Dogs Reference Guide E-book (printed books for this text are not available at this time but you may purchase a printed copy of our Canine and Feline CPR and First Aid Reference Guide).

 2 year subscription to the Pet Emergency Education Online Resource Center

 Copyright access to use the K9WildAid+ logo to promote that you are certified

 Upon completion of this class participants will be certified in Canine Wilderness First Aid**

 - Safety techniques when working with injured dogs

 - How to perform emergency triage and assess if an animal is experiencing a life-threatening medical emergency